Wemla

 Time off means new thoughts and fresh perspectives when you get back to your work tools and materials.

 The list is long of what could get done, so the trick is to audition only a few alternatives and then pick just one to start with.
-Nobody needs to get stuck from too difficult decisions at this point.
+Nobody needs to get stuck due to too difficult decisions at this point.
+In any case, hang in there if things are rough right now.

 Where are you at in your business right now?
 Share in the comments!